How to Increase Organic Traffic to a Small Business Website

 How to Optimize Your Website for Google Search

-If you want your site to appear in Google search results, you need to incorporate appropriate keywords into your website structure and content.
-This takes a little research, but it is not difficult.
+If you want your site to appear in Google search results, you need to use the right keywords in everything you write on your website.
+This takes a little research, but it is not hard.
 Tools such as Google’s keyword planner let you type in search terms and see their average monthly search volume.
 This can help you find and choose the right keywords based on your content.

 To use Google keyword planner, type in all of the possible search terms you can think of—as separate words or as phrases—and see what their search volume is.
-For example, if you offer proposal management services, you will want to search keyword volume for phrases such as proposal management, outsourcing proposal management, proposal experts, how to find a proposal management expert, etc.
+For example, if you offer proposal management services, you will want to search keyword volume for phrases such as “proposal management,” “outsourcing proposal management,” “proposal experts,” “how to find a proposal management expert,” etc.

 2. Look at your competitors